 Susan is three years old and has been totally blind since birth.
 Every day mom toasts a slice of bread for Susan’s breakfast.
 Every morning, Susan hears her mom place the slice in the toaster and later she hears the toaster’s bell “ding” when the toast is done.

 Every morning, Susan says “Breakfast is ready!” when she hears the toaster’s bell.
 Her mom thinks she has a complete understanding about how breakfast is made, especially because she knows when her toast is ready.

-But Susan has never touched the bag that her bread comes in, has never felt the temperature of the bread before it is toasted, and has never touched the toaster or the toaster’s buttons.
+But Susan has never touched the bag that her bread comes in, has never felt how cold the bread is before it is toasted, and has never touched the toaster or the toaster’s buttons.
 She doesn’t know that her mom buys the bread at the grocery store or that it is kept cool until she eats it.
 Does Susan really understand how her breakfast is made?

 Obviously, Susan is missing out on many key connections in the entire process of making her breakfast.
-It’s important for parents to think about how they can help their children understand what’s going on around them and include them in everyday activities.
+It’s important to think about how you can help your child understand what’s going on around them and include them in everyday activities.

 Also think about the experiences they will need to become successful independent adults, like being familiar with public transportation or knowing how to make their own meals.

 Below is a list of simple activities you can share with your child to help them understand the world around them:

 In the Home